 This foundation course introduces graduate students to the theory, methods and practice of physical design for urban areas.
 Classes involve a variety of teaching and learning approaches including lectures, seminars, and case studies in built form, relying on both historical and contemporary urban precedents from around the world.
-1 Credit sustain them.
-The course offers a balanced mix of theoretical explanations about the geographic, political and economic bases of multicultural cities and a critical review of current policies and planning practices.
+1 Credit multicultural cities and a critical review of current policies and planning practices.
 It compares cities around the world, yet the Greater Toronto Area remains the pivot.
 Anitrequisite IS 8934.
 1 Credit